NOAA-ORR-ERD/cell_tree2d/README.rst

 cell_tree2d
 ============

-A module that provides the CellTree data structure as described by Garth and Joy in their 2010 paper
+A module that provides the CellTree data structure as described by Garth and Joy in their 2010 paper:

 http://graphics.cs.ucdavis.edu/~joy/NSF-IIS-0916289/Papers/GarthTVCG2011.pdf

 This implementation is 2D specific and includes some additions useful to answering one question:

-_"What is the index of the polygon that contains this point?"_
+"What is the index of the polygon that contains this point?"

 ===============
 Algorithm Notes